 - Foundational Conducting focused and comprehensive assessments are foundational level competencies of nurses and medical staff.
-In areas where various levels of care providers (Licensed Practical Nurse, Care Aide, Student Nurses, Employed Student Nurses) are assigned to patients, care of a deteriorating patient will be assumed by the Registered Nurse. - Advanced Pediatric vascular access is an advanced skill that requires additional education, training and certification.
-Additional education and training is required to initiate and maintain an intraosseous device.
+In areas where various levels of care providers (Licensed Practical Nurse, Care Aide, Student Nurses, Employed Student Nurses) are assigned to patients, care of a deteriorating patient will be assumed by the Registered Nurse. - Advanced Pediatric vascular access is an advanced skill that requires additional education and training.
+Further education and training is required to initiate and maintain specific vascular access devices such as an intraosseous device.
+Follow health authority guidelines and procedures accordingly.